-4.1 It should be noted that whilst compliance with legislation is of course of great importance, the information provided by this exercise is invaluable in the management of the Authority.
-The process provides an assessment of governance arrangements across the Council, and also identifies where strengths and areas for improvement exist in those arrangements.
+4.1 It should be noted that whilst compliance with legislation is of course of great importance, the information provided by this exercise is of benefit to the Council as the process provides an assessment of governance arrangements across the Council, and also identifies where strengths and areas for improvement exist in those arrangements.
 Where applicable, associated action plans should be established where areas for development / improvement are identified.